AbdallaAlhag/Blogger/README.md

     ❌ Add animation to articles like slide in
     ❌ Add tags?
-    ✅ update loading, error, and no post found states in article, blog, home pages ❌ deploy this bad boy to railway
+    ✅ update loading, error, and no post found states in article, blog, home pages ❌ deploy this bad boy to railway -server
+    ❌ deploy front end to netlify

 # Monorepo set up: